cksystemsgroup/unicorn/README.md

 [![Lines of Code](https://img.shields.io/tokei/lines/github/cksystemsgroup/unicorn)](https://github.com/cksystemsgroup/unicorn)
 [![License](https://img.shields.io/github/license/cksystemsgroup/unicorn)](https://github.com/cksystemsgroup/unicorn/blob/master/LICENSE)

+Bounded model checking involves solving a very computationally-expensive problem.
+This is why we created unicorn, and interface for the best classical and quantum algorithms to meet, and determine the input(s) that make programs run into specific machines states.

-Unicorn compiles 64-bit RISC-V ELF binaries to quantum circuits and objective functions that run on quantum computers and quantum annealers, respectively, with a possibly exponential advantage.
+Unicorn compiles 64-bit RISC-V ELF binaries to quantum circuits and ISING-hamiltonians that can run on both gate-model and adiabatic-based quantum computers.
+Quantum circuits are done by QUARC, and the hamiltonians are built by QUBOT.
+QUARC is still on its way, and only a non-optimized prototype written in Python exists.

 Unicorn models RISC-V code execution with a bit-precise finite state machine over all RISC-V machine states using 64-bit bitvectors, one for each general-purpose 64-bit CPU register, 1-bit bitvectors, one for each possible program counter value, and an array of 64-bit bitvectors modeling 64-bit main memory.